 - Lux Express

-Train is a preferred travel method for Europeans.
+Train is one of the most common travel methods for Europeans.
 And, with their extensive railway lines, you can understand why.

-People often view train travel as a thing of the past, but it’s still very much alive in Europe and is an excellent way to travel Europe on the cheap if you plan it right and get your train tickets in advance.
+People often view train travel as a thing of the past, but it’s still alive in Europe and is an excellent way to travel Europe on the cheap if you plan it right and get your train tickets in advance.

-Take a look at these options to save some cash on train travel:
+Take a look at these companies for the cheapest option for train travel:

 - Deutsch Bahn